 Here’s how sequence and amount matter

 Two words are especially important WHO’s recommendations.
 First, parents should offer solid foods.
 (You might call this baby food or table food or strained or pureed food.)
-The baby may explore it, or flat-out refuse it.
+Next, the baby may explore it, or flat-out refuse it.
 That’s okay.
 The food is only a complement to breastfeeding.
 Offer the breast first, let the baby have whatever they like, and then give the complementary food.
 Therefore, just as you listen to your own body’s cues and trust your own body, you should trust your baby to know his own needs.

 There’s no absolute need to use a spoon.
 Finger-feeding is fine.
 (See a related blog.)